-A key part of maintaining trust and confidence is delivering the Performance Commitments (PCs, or service levels) that our customers and stakeholders expect - in particular the PCs we set out in our 2015-20 and 2020-25 Business Plans.
+A key part of maintaining trust and confidence is delivering the performance commitments (or service levels) that our customers and stakeholders expect - in particular, the performance commitments we set out in our 2015-20 Business Plan.

-We have a robust approach to performance management, which is centred on our company scorecard.
-This is used to track performance against our PCs, alongside other key measures like employee engagement.
+We have a robust approach to performance management which is centred on our balanced scorecard.
+This is used to track performance against our performance commitments alongside other key measures such as employee engagement.

-Our scorecard is reviewed monthly by our Executive Leadership Team, and also at Board meetings.
-It is communicated throughout the company via team briefings every two months, giving all our employees a clear understanding of our current performance and their role in meeting our targets.
-This enables action plans to be initiated quickly if performance in any area starts to deteriorate.
+Our balanced scorecard is reviewed monthly by our Executive Leadership Team and also at our regular Board meetings.
+It is cascaded throughout the company via bi-monthly team briefings, giving all of our employees a clear understanding of our current performance and their role in meeting our targets.
+It enables action plans to be initiated quickly if performance in any area should start to deteriorate.

 This ongoing performance review is used to identify areas of risk and weakness in this assurance plan.
-Targets are set annually which reflect the commitments made in our Business Plan, and also take account of how we compare against other companies' performance.
+Targets are set annually and, as well as reflecting the commitments made in our business plan, also take account of benchmarking against other companies' performance.

 Effective benchmarking is only possible if robust comparative information is available.
-We have taken an active and leading role in the development of the industry's strategic dashboard - Discover Water.
-The dashboard makes it easy for customers, stakeholders and regulators to compare the performance of water companies in England and Wales.
+We have hence taken an active and leading role in the development of the industry's strategic dashboard; Discover Water, which makes it easier for customers, stakeholders and regulators to view and compare performance information about water companies in England and Wales in one place.

-We take information from Discover Water and publish it on our own websites.
-We also report on how we have performed compared to other water companies, and what steps we are taking to keep our performance on track.
-You can read our Northumbrian Water publication here and our Essex & Suffolk Water publication here
+We take information from 'Discover Water' and publish it on our own websites.
+We report how we have performed compared to other water companies and what steps we are taking to keep our performance on track.
+You can read our Northumbrian Water publication here and our Essex & Suffolk Water publication here.